Nazeim/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

-# Private Blockchain
+# Custom Blockchain

-This article explains how to setup private Waves blockchain network that can be used for experimental activities.
+This article explains how to setup custom Waves blockchain network that can be used for experimental activities.

-## To Setup Private Blockchain Network
+## To Setup Custom Blockchain Network

-Follow the steps below to setup private blockchain network.
+Follow the steps below to setup custom blockchain network.

 ### Step 1